Charleston chef and activist bring awareness to issues homeless people face daily

 Now, he's thinking much bigger.

 Pierce hopes to put out a call for abandoned property that can be fixed up.
-He envisions a 90-day challenge: give someone a chance to live in the property, help them get a job and work for 90 days drug-free.
+He envisions a 90-day challenge: Give someone a chance to live on the property, help them to get a job and work for 90 days drug-free.
 Then, hopefully, that person will be back on his or her feet again.

-"This is just not how America should be.
-We should do better," Pierce said of the challenges facing the homeless community.
+Pierce reflects on the challenges facing the homeless community: "This is just not how America should be.
+We should do better."